arangodb-helper/testagent/README.md

 The test-agent will introduce the following kinds of chaos.

+- [x] Restart a server, one of each type at a time
 - [x] Kill a server, one of each type at a time
 - [ ] DBServer is completely lost & will not return
 - [ ] Coordinator is completely lost & will not return